Strategy and Entrepreneurship

 » Download program brochure (PDF File)

-The course-work in the Ph.D. program enables doctoral students to develop the essential skills for knowledge generation and dissemination:
+The course work in the Ph.D. program enables doctoral students to develop essential skills for knowledge generation and dissemination.
+These essential skills include:

 For a complete list of Strategy and Entrepreneurship faculty members please visit our faculty directory.

-For a complete list of current candidates in Strategy and Entrepreneurship please visit our PhD student directory.
+For a complete list of current students in Strategy and Entrepreneurship please visit our PhD student directory.